 Strawberry Ice Cream Desserts

-While a big ole scoop of strawberry ice cream is certainly a treat in itself, imagine layering a small short cake, a scoop of strawberry rhubarb ice cream, a topping it with a dollop of finely sliced strawberries!
+While a big ole scoop of strawberry ice cream is certainly a treat in itself, imagine layering a baked shortcake, with a scoop of strawberry rhubarb ice cream, and topping it with a dollop of finely sliced strawberries!